 Brennan’s (417 Royal St.) is a bastion of Creole dining that’s been known for indulgent Creole breakfasts since 1946.
-Seafood gumbo, eggs Benedict, duck Andouille, buttermilk biscuits, served along with the classic eye-opener cocktails.
+Seafood gumbo, eggs Benedict, duck confit hash, and buttermilk biscuits are served along with the classic eye-opener cocktails.
 You’ve never had breakfast this luxurious or service this attentive.
 There’s also a two-course, prix fixe breakfast option for those who want to indulge just a tiny bit less.

-Stanley (547 St. Ann St.) has so much going for it: the sunny, airy space, prime location overlooking Jackson Square, a literary reference in its name, and generously portioned yet affordable all-day breakfast packed with Louisiana favorites like fried oysters and BBQ shrimp and grits.
-Try the signature Bananas Foster French toast, or Eggs Stanley: cornmeal-crusted oysters, poached eggs, Canadian bacon and Creole hollandaise on a toasted English muffin.
+Stanley (547 St. Ann St.) has so much going for it: the sunny, airy space, prime location overlooking Jackson Square, a literary reference in its name, and generously portioned yet affordable all-day breakfast packed with Louisiana favorites like fried oysters and crab cakes Benedict.
+Try the signature Bananas Foster French toast, or Eggs Stanley: cornmeal-crusted oysters, poached eggs, Canadian bacon, and Creole hollandaise on a toasted English muffin.
 Eggs Benedict gets a po-boy treatment by being served on toasted French bread.
-Or, if you can handle it, try the breakfast seafood platter, with soft-shell crab, oysters, and shrimp.
+Or, if you can handle it, try the breakfast seafood platter, with soft-shell crab, oysters, and Gulf shrimp.
 Wash it down with a Mega (double) Bloody Mary or a milkshake punch while you people-watch.

-With seven locations in New Orleans and counting, The Ruby Slipper Cafe (1005 Canal St. and 204 Decatur St. are two locations in the French Quarter) is a local chain that’s slaying the breakfast and brunch game.
+With six locations in New Orleans alone, The Ruby Slipper Cafe (204 Decatur St. is the French Quarter location) is a local chain that’s slaying the breakfast and brunch game.
 Breakfast staples like omelets and buttermilk pancakes meet distinctly Louisiana fare like shrimp and grits and bananas Foster pain perdu.
 Plus, there’s a lengthy selection of breakfast cocktails at the homey, comfortable cafe.
 It’s the perfect spot to chow down after a feat of endurance, like running the Crescent City Classic or window-shopping on Royal Street.